 - 1 Install the battery pack. - 2 Connect the computer to a power source with the AC adapter.

 The charge indicator light is on while the battery pack is charging.
-When the battery pack charges close to the maximum charge level you selected, the charge indicator turns off.
+When the battery pack charges close to the maximum charge level you selected with the battery charge functions, the charge indicator turns off.